alphagov/govuk-import-export-prototype/guidance/foodtest.markdown

 Your security rate for rice and cereals will be 3 euros per tonne.

-Check the table to see how much you need to pay for sugar:
+Check the table to see how much you need to pay for sugar.

 | sugar commodity code | security rate for 100 kilos |
 |------------------------|------------------|